‘Dizzy my head is spinning’…

 Vertigo/Dizziness – Reflexology as a treatment option?

 Reflexology assists in treating the symptoms of vertigo along with dizziness and fainting by restoring the balance of the energy flow in the body.
-Reflexology treatment results into a restoration of homoeostasis i.e., to say an internal equilibrium results.
+Reflexology treatment results into a restoration of homoeostasis i.e., to say an internal equilibrium result.

 Organs and glands start working optimally and harmoniously after the reflexology treatment.
 In addition, reflexology restores hormonal balance which as detailed in this info sheet, is often an underlying factor in producing vertigo symptoms, especially through impaired Thyroid function.